cs1302uga/cs1302-ce24/README.md

        this occurs when two frames have the same name.
 Based on the recursion tree, what is the name of the first frame that repeats work (based on traversal order)?

-    1. How many times are based cases executed during the recursion for `factorial(5)`?
+    1. How many times are base cases executed during the recursion for `factorial(5)`?

 1. After you've included your answers in the code, save and commit your changes.